patrickkfkan/reddit-dl/README.md

 $ reddit-dl --continue "previous/u"
 ```

-With the `--continue` option, you may omit `TARGET` completely to download from all previous targets (subreddits, users and single posts):
+With the `--continue` option, you may omit `TARGET` completely to download from all previous targets:

 ```
 $ reddit-dl --continue